Inedo/inedo-docs/Content/proget/api/security/permissions/list.md

 :::

 ## Command Specification (CLI)
-The `security permissions list` command is used to list all existing permissions.
+The `security permissions list` command is used to list all existing Permissions.

-**Listing all permissions** requires no additional options:
+**Listing all Permissions** requires no additional options:

 ```bash
 pgutil security permissions list